Toxic workplace: Prevention and resolution

 Interventions to address this negative behavior in the workplace should be undertaken carefully.
 Fixing the problem should be very important and will likely be very beneficial rather than causing any extra trouble.

 When toxic workers leave the workplace, it can improve the culture overall because the remaining staff becomes more engaged and productive.
 The process of removing the toxic employee allows the other employees to become more willing to open up and communicate with each other as they learn to help and support one another anew.
 This is significant for the overall culture of the company.
 Companies that articulate a strong set of cultural values regarding communication, respect, and professionalism as well as a performance evaluation system that ranks both technical performance and the professional treatment of fellow employees are felt by HR professionals to be more resilient and stable.

-In the United States, the issue of workplace bullying has garnered increasing attention from state governments; as of 2023, thirty-two states have introduced versions of the Healthy Workplace Bill, (Note: As of October 2023, only 3 states have currently active bills.) which defines 'toxic' conduct and outlines support for employers to address the behavior through discipline.
+In the United States, the issue of workplace bullying has garnered increasing attention from state governments; as of 2026, while thirty-two states have introduced versions of the Healthy Workplace Bill over the past two decades, (Note: As of October 2023, only 3 states have currently active bills.) it has yet to be signed into law in any U.S. state.
+Only Puerto Rico has enacted comprehensive anti-bullying legislation (Act 90-2020).
+Recently, advocates have shifted focus toward the Workplace Bullying Accountability Act, which was introduced in several states in 2025-2026 to emphasize employer prevention duties and internal response mechanisms over civil litigation.